 The monk brought a finger to his chin, gazing upwards thoughtfully.
 "Perhaps it best you ask around this area for ideas?
 You may get inspired that way!" the monk shuffled his feet with a brief cough.
 "Ahem.
 Anyway, I do believe some food may help you consider the idea better.
 It'll be on the church!" he said, winking at her with a smile.

-The redhead stared at the monk with glowing eyes, jumping into the air.
+The redhead stared at the monk, jumping into the air.
 "That definitely sounds like something enjoyable, Mister Beyworth!” she replied vigorously.
 "Let me grab a couple things first at my house and I will be all set!"

-Minutes later, Tarie heard someone returning, opening his eyes to see a scarlet haired young woman pleasantly dressed for the occasion in a long emerald dress.
+Minutes later, Tarie heard footsteps, turning to see a scarlet haired young woman pleasantly dressed for the occasion in a long emerald dress.
 He stood before her speechless and slack-jawed, the image of the girl in front of him a clear contrast to the rugged, dirty farmer he had spoken with not long ago.
 Clearing his throat, he regained his posture.
 "That green dress looks very good on you, Miss Slyhart, especially with how the gemstones are ornately studded.
 Are you all set to leave?
 The place I have in mind shouldn't be too far for us."

 Pepper blushed, giving thumbs up to her friend.
 "Yes, I'm all set here and ready to head out, following your lead!"